 All images courtesy of OLAM Speciality Coffee.
 All rights reserved | @olamcoffee

-Our latest Limited Edition Virunga Reserve is a stunning coffee from the Kivu region of the Democratic Republic of Congo.
+Our 2021 Limited Edition Virunga Reserve is a stunning coffee from the Kivu region of the Democratic Republic of Congo.
 The province itself has everything that is needed in the cultivation of beautifully high-quality arabica; plentiful rainfall, high, fertile slopes, and just the right amount of sunshine.
 On paper, it’s the perfect place to grow coffee.
 In practice, however, you couldn’t be much further from the truth.

 Getting coffee out of the Congo is not easy.
 In fact, for the last few decades, it’s proved almost impossible.
 Decades of civil war have caused, amongst countless other horrors, a steady decline in the production of coffee and effectively destroyed the fragile export infrastructure that existed before the violence and unrest.
 In this environment, it's not difficult to see how crucial a stable, tradable commodity (like coffee) can be for a country.
 You only need to look next door to Rwanda, DRC’s diminutive neighbour, to see that success is possible.